okta/okta.github.io/_source/_posts/2017-12-04-spring-boot-2-with-angular-2-and-okta.md

 @import '~https://fonts.googleapis.com/icon?family=Material+Icons';

 body {
  margin: 0;
  font-family: Roboto, sans-serif;
 }
 ```

-If you switch back to your browser, you'll see the list of cars, but no images associated with them.
+If you run your client with `ng serve` and navigate to http://localhost:4200, you'll see the list of cars, but no images associated with them.

 {% img blog/spring-boot-2-angular-5/car-list-no-images.png alt:"Car List without images" width:"800" %}{: .center-image }